jakob-fyi/ng-adv/demos/05-routing-app-init/routing-app-init/src/assets/markdown/multi-guard.md

 Examine routing config in `demo.module.ts` and the use of guards.
-OnlyPrimeMembersGuard is implemented in a functional pattern.
+OnlyPrimeMembersGuard is implemented in a functional pattern which should be the preferred approach:

 ```typescript
 { path: 'multi-guard',
   component: MultiGuardComponent,